Send a file via the Redox FHIR API

 }

-4. Use DocumentReference$documentreference-create to send the uploaded file to your connection.
+5. Reference the uploaded file in a DocumentReference$documentreference-create request to your connection.
 Refer to the DocumentReference schema for all the requirements.

-5. Include the required entry.resource.content.attachment fields with the URL reference to the file you already uploaded:
+• Include the required entry.resource.content.attachment fields with the URL reference to the uploaded file:

 • In the url field, enter the URL reference from the Binary response.